cecat/UtilityWatchMQTT/README.md

 Fresh version of a [Particle Photon](https://docs.particle.io/photon/)-based utility monitoring system, [Photon-Util-Watch](https://github.com/cecat/Photon-Util-Watch), this one using MQTT to connect with the (fabulous open source) [Home Assistant](https://www.home-assistant.io/) running on a [Raspberry Pi 4](https://www.raspberrypi.org/products/raspberry-pi-4-model-b/).

-12-October-2020

-This code monitors home utilities (sump pump, hvac, water heater) using a Particle Photon.
-It uses MQTT to send data to Home Assistant.
-Using QoS=0 (i.e., none) is simplest and seems to work fine unless you are trying to send from a cellular-connected Electron with weak signal (where I've had a bit of trouble with lost messages).

-The code is also still here to use Particle's Webhooks to graph things at Thingspeak.com as the previous version did.
 There are some tips for setting up webhooks/thingspeak at the [Photon-Util-Watch](https://github.com/cecat/Photon-Util-Watch) repo.